tiekoetter/nitter/README.md

 in `patches/` and are applied by the Docker image workflow before building the image published to GHCR.

-See `patches/README.md` for the patch workflow.
 The project is licensed under AGPL-3.0, following upstream Nitter.